adlio/schema/README.md

 Before contributing, please read the [package opinions](#package-opinions) section.
 If your contribution is in disagreement with those opinions, then there's a good chance a different schema migration tool is more appropriate.

+## Version History

+### 1.1.14 - Nov 18, 2021

+Security patches in upstream dependencies.

+### 1.1.13 - May 22, 2020

+Bugfix for error with advisory lock being held open.
+Improved test coverage for simultaneous execution.

+### 1.1.11 - May 19, 2020

+Use a database-held lock for all migrations not just the initial table creation.

+### 1.1.9 - May 17, 2020

+Add the ability to attach a logger.

+### 1.1.8 - Nov 24, 2019

+Switch to `filepath` package for improved cross-platform filesystem support.

+### 1.1.7 - Oct 1, 2019

+Began using pg_advisory_lock() to prevent race conditions when multiple processes/machines try to simultaneously create the migrations table.

+### 1.1.1 - Sep 28, 2019

+First published version.